 A lot of presenters are struggling with their nerves before and during their presentations.
 Although a bit of stress can help you perform, too much of it can have a negative impact.
 Note that although it is not always obvious, every speaker has nerves.
 Furthermore, the shaking hands and vibrating voice are a lot more obvious to you than it is to your audience, so try not to be overly concerned about it.

-Your mind-set can have a large impact on your stress level.
-Try to think positively and ignore negative thoughts.
+Your mindset can have a large impact on your stress level.
+Try to be positive and ignore negative thoughts.
 Affirm yourself that you are relaxed, confident and that you can do this.
 Even if you do not believe it, it will have a more positive effect than doing the opposite.
 The realisation that you are feeling stressed can often make you more insecure and thus extra stressed.
-The previous tips can also help you out; realize that everyone is stressed and try to stay as positive as you can.
+The previous tips on (non-)verbal communication can also help here; realize that everyone is stressed and try to stay as positive as you can.
 Realize that stress caused by excitement can feel quite similar to stress caused by anxiety, the feeling is not necessarily a bad one.
 You could even tell (or lie to) yourself that you are excited to do your presentation.
-A few tips on breathing and posture that can help to be more relaxed are listed at 'non-verbal communication' above.

 Another way to cope with your stress is to limit uncertainty.
 Make sure that you are well prepared.
-If you tend to forget what you have to say, create PowerPoint slides that help you cue what you have to say.
+If you tend to forget your speech, create PowerPoint slides that help you cue what you have to say.
 If there are parts of the presentation that you tend to forget during rehearsals, tweak that part of your slide until it fully supports you.
 If you still do not feel secure about it you can always bring some backup notes.
-Try not to use these notes from the beginning.
-Place them on a table, so that you can reach them in case they are really necessary.
-Do realize that your audience does not know what you want to tell them during your presentation.
-Even if you forget a piece of information, it is not likely that your audience will notice this.
+Try not to use these notes from the beginning, but make sure you can reach them in case they are really necessary.

+And last but not least, do realize that your audience does not know what you want to tell them during your presentation.
+Even if you forget a piece of information, it is not likely that your audience will notice.